-I used to tell people that a leader’s only job is to build other leaders.
-I got that completely wrong.
+We used to tell people that a leader’s only job is to build other leaders.
+We got that completely wrong.
 A leader does so much more than that.

 The problem with that idea is that weak leaders will always build weak leaders.
 They’ll create this cycle of suffering that goes on and on.

 Your first job is to build the very best version of you that can possibly exist.
 Then, you’re going to use that version of you to remove suffering from other people’s lives.
 It’s that version of you that will clear the path for the next generation of leaders.

 Tip #4 – Set the Example for Your People

 How you show up and when you show up are both really important things.
 Your people watch you constantly and they’re going to follow your lead.

 For example, let’s say we have a training session scheduled at 9am.
 The registration for that training is at 8am.

 You can bet your bottom dollar that we’re going to be showing up to that training before 8am.
 Show up first and do it right.